StevenAndrewsII/Fung_OS/README.md

 <img alt="Static Badge" src="https://img.shields.io/badge/Buy_me_a_coffee-%5E__%5E-blue?link=https%3A%2F%2Fwww.buymeacoffee.com%2FStevenII">
 </p>

-About:
+About Fung OS :

 Fung_OS is an embeded system to controll & monitor multiple enclosed mushroom cultivation envrionemnts.
-Utilizing ArduinoMEGA as the backend hardware controller and Rasbery PI 3B+ as the frontside user interface.
+Utilizing an ArduinoMEGA as the backend hardware controller and Rasbery PI 3B+ as the frontside user interface and system manager.

+The system is broken into two parts.
+The Arduino "Backend" and the PI "frontside".